 Please check out the

-and restoration services throughout the US and Canada if you would like
+restoration services throughout the US and Canada if you would like to find a

-can play just about every consumer format used for the last 100 years or
+just about every consumer format used for the last 100 years or so.

-and restore it for you.
-This also includes some of the more recent but
+restore it for you.
+This also includes some of the more recent but obsolete digital

-from several obsolete formats including 5-1/4” floppies, Jazz, Zip and
+several obsolete formats including 5-1/4” floppies, Jazz, Zip and several others.

 About this site